-There is a common health misconception that, once you get a chronic illness like diabetes, you’re stuck with it for life.
+There is a common health misconception that, once you get a chronic disease like diabetes, you’re stuck with it for life.

-In the United States, 90% of healthcare spending goes to chronic illness treatment.
+In the United States, 90% of healthcare spending goes to chronic disease treatment.
 And most conditions are caused by unhealthy lifestyle choices.

-So which chronic illnesses are reversible?
+So which chronic diseases are reversible?
 Here’s a shortlist:

 - Heart disease